nvda-es/devguides_translation/original_docs/spladdoninternals.md

 For Studio's colleagues (Creator and Track Tool), they consist of sections listed above except layer command wrapper, and track item classes are simplified.

-Let's now tour the lifecycle of the app module object in question: before and during app module initialization, activities performed while the app module is active, death and add-on updates.
+Let's now tour the lifecycle of the app module object in question: before and during app module initialization, activities performed while the app module is active, death and (until 2018) add-on updates.

+Note: although standalone add-on update feature is gone, the mechanism behind add-on update feature will be documented for sake of completeness.

 ### Before birth: NVDA's app module import routines